rlee32/eznn/README.md

 #eznn

 Easy (ez) neural network (nn).
-Intended to be a quick tool to see if neural networks are right for you.
+Intended to be a quick tool to see if neural networks are right for you, by allowing you to easily try it on your dataset.

 ## Introduction